 Ours took about a day.
 When it’s dry, use a craft knife to carve out the key shape.
 Start off by just cutting away large chunks of the foam and then whittle away the rest, little bits at a time.
 I promise it’s easier than it sounds and I found it very therapeutic.

 Don’t worry to much if there are gaps or air bubbles in the foam, it will add to the faux metal effect later.

 We used some Gesso to smooth out any rough edges, but if your carving skills are better than mine, it’s probably not necessary.
-Gesso is the stuff artists normally use to seal their canvas before painting and you’ll find it at most craft stores.
+Gesso is the stuff artists normally use to seal their canvas before painting and you’ll find it at most craft stores or you can make your own.
 Paint the key in a copper brown color.
 You can use acrylic paints or spray paint, whatever you have in your craft cupboard.
 Once the paint is dry, spritz the key with water and then randomly sprinkle some coarse sea salt all over the key.
 The sea salt melts and creates a barrier for the next layer of paint.
 Wait a few minutes for most of the water to evaporate and then spray the key a deeper darker brown.

 When the paint is dry, just brush the salt off and you’re left with this gorgeous pitted effect.

 Now for the nutmeg.
 Bet you were wondering what on earth that had to do with the whole equation 😉